✨ Professional Resume Review | Get Yours Today | Certified Experts

 • If so, you might be better served to follow your passion above your competencies when looking for a grad job.

 • What will the job progression likely look like once you enter the industry?
-What direction is your graduate job probably to push you in?
+What direction is your graduate job likely to push you in?
 And where do you think it will take you in five to ten years?

 • How will this job affect your geographical location?
 Do you need to be in a specific region or country to do this job?
 And if so, how will that impact the rest of your life?